Juanduino/THE-GEM/README.md

  The CREE XLAMP LED´s is one of the most advanced horticultural light emitters on the market.
 They have a huge µmol/watt output.
 (Source: https://www.cree.com/led-components/media/documents/CreeXLampHorticultureFeatureSheet.pdf)

- One controller can inject current into 4 seperate channels of up to 6 amp per channel.
-Furthermore there is a 5th WHITE LED channel, with a MOSFET on the lamp, which is controlled by the MCU.
-Each WHITE LED is driven @2000mA (MAX) x 6 LED´s per board @12v = 4 amp. (note: The white LED´s heats up faster compared to red´s and blues.
-700mA per string (3 LED´s) is more realistic.
+ One controller can inject current into 4 seperate channels of up to 8 amp per channel.  (note: The white LED´s heats up faster compared to red´s and blues.)

  Each red string is driven @MAX 1500mA, so 3 red amp per GEM.
 The Blues is driven @MAX 2000mA, which equals a total of (3red + 4blue + 1.4white = 8.4 AMP) x 3 boards per controller = 25,2 AMP @MAX. (approx. 300watt)